Mechoy/VulnList/README.md

 ### Vuln List

-Record some discovered vulnerabilities
+Record some discovered vulnerabilities.

 ### State
-For learning purposes only, do not break the law
+For learning purposes only, do not break the law.